ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 [IPFS Companion](https://github.com/ipfs/ipfs-companion#readme) is a browser extension that simplifies access to IPFS resources.

-It provides support for native URLs and will automatically redirect IPFS gateway requests to your local daemon so that you are not relying on or trusting remote gateways.
+It provides support for native URLs and will automatically redirect IPFS gateway requests to your local Kubo daemon so that you are not relying on or trusting remote gateways.

 ### Shared d-web namespace